Sydney-Informatics-Hub/training-RNAseq/README.md

 ## Contributing

-We welcome all contributions to improve our courses!
-Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.
+We welcome all contributions to improve our courses.
+Maintainers will do their best to help if you have any questions, concerns, or experience any difficulties along the way.

-We'd like to ask you to familiarise yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at The Carpentries' [detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and even how to write new episodes.
+We'd like to ask you to familiarise yourself with our [Contribution Guide](CONTRIBUTING.md) and have a look at The Carpentries' [detailed guidelines][lesson-example] on proper formatting, ways to render the lesson locally, and how to write new episodes.

 ## Maintainer(s)

+* Darya Vanichkina
 * Hayim Dar
 * Nathaniel Butterworth
-* Tracy Chew.
+* Tracy Chew

 Contact [sih.training@sydney.edu.au](mailto:sih.training@sydney.edu.au).